 - Pain or an ache in your arm, hand or fingers

 In regards to the impact of carpal tunnel syndrome, it can affect people in different ways.
 Some individuals with the condition experience symptoms for a matter of weeks, and then they make a full recovery.
-For others, it can take several years, and there are those who are left with permanent symptoms.
+For others, it can take several years, and some are left with permanent symptoms.

-There are a number of different treatment options, including treatment you can carry out yourself.
+There are several different treatment options, including treatment you can carry out yourself.
 Either way, make sure you do see a doctor so that there is an official record of your injuries, as this will help you with regards to making a compensation claim.
 The treatment options for CTS include the following:

 - Try alternative treatments like acupuncture and hand exercises; Yoga is also said to help with the pain.